nishanthjois/Autonomous-Vehicle-Detection/README.md

 ### Histogram of Color
 [Code for this section is in color_hist() method]

-Template mathching are not robust to changes in appearance, hence we use a better transformation method which is to compute histogram of color values, this gives locations of similar distribution a close match therefore removing sensitiviting to perfect arrangement of pixels
+Template matching are not robust to changes in appearance, hence we use a better transformation method which is to compute histogram of color values, this gives locations of similar distribution a close match therefore removing sensitiviting to perfect arrangement of pixels.

 We can construct histograms of the R, G, and B channels like this:
 ```